ceSamet/qr-attandance/README.md

    - Session title
    - Date and time
 5. Click "Generate QR Code"
-6. QR code will be saved in `/qr_codes/` folder
+6. Dual QR codes (Entry & Exit) will be generated and saved in `/qr_codes/` folder
-7. Display QR code for students to scan
+7. Display QR codes for students:
+   - **Entry QR**: Students scan to check-in (start of session)
+   - **Exit QR**: Students scan to check-out (end of session)
+8. Use toggle controls to show/hide specific QR codes as needed

 ## 📤 Exporting Data